SheaPan/Olist-E-Commerce-Data-Analysis-Project/reports/README.md

 - The final Power BI `.pbix` file(s).
 - Contains all dashboards, visuals, and data models.

-### `/presentation`
-- Slide decks summarizing insights and recommendations.
-- Can be shared with stakeholders.

 ### `/written_report`
 - Written documentation detailing methodology, analysis, and key findings.
 - Includes explanations of customer, product, sales, and delivery insights.